Bethel College mourns the loss of Trustee LeRoy Troyer, who passed away Sun., Dec. 2, following an illness. He was 81 years old.

 Over the years, Troyer donated professional services to Bethel by designing the main entrance, chapel building and residential apartment buildings, as well as various conceptual designs and land acquisitions.
 He also did master planning for the college.
 He served on the Bethel College Board of Trustees from 1989-1997 and 2001-2009; he was the Vice Chair in 2004, and was Chairman of the Board from 2005-2008.
 He was serving in his third Board term upon his death.
 Additionally, he served on the Board for the Council of Christian Colleges and Universities, which helped him bring value to the Bethel community.

 Troyer was the founder, chair and president of The Troyer Group in Mishawaka, Ind., a three-generation family business providing national and international architecture, engineering, construction, and planning services.
 He was the founder of multiple profit and nonprofit entities like Environic Foundation International, Southfield Village, Miracle of Nazareth International Foundation and Eden Energy, to name a few.
-He designed billions of dollars in value of buildings, land plans and facilities including colleges/universities, retirement communities, hospitals, churches, retail buildings, museums, libraries, themed destinations, etc., including Ark Encounter, (pictured below).
+He designed billions of dollars in value of buildings, land plans and facilities including colleges/universities, retirement communities, hospitals, churches, retail buildings, museums, libraries, themed destinations, etc., including Ark Encounter, a life-size replica of the Biblical Noah’s Ark (pictured below).
 He also served on local, national and international boards, and organized Habitat for Humanity building blitzes used globally, as well as helped build thousands of homes all over the world.

 Troyer lived with his wife in Southfield, an inter-generational community in South Bend, which their family developed.
 He earned a degree in architecture from the University of Notre Dame, and was a fellow of the American Institute of Architects.
 He also served as an elder at Kern Road Mennonite Church.